 - We made our presence known at the 2016 International Congress of Arachnology in Golden, Colorado!
 Lab alumni Jill Oberski and Kenji Shoemaker (both Macalester '16) presented posters on their senior capstone work, and Caitlin Baker '12, currently a PhD candidate in the Giribet Lab at Harvard University, gave her first talk at an international meeting and was awarded one of the student prizes for her efforts.

 - Macalester rising seniors Penny Kahn, Eva Larsen, and Raine Ikagawa comprised the Boyer Lab crew in Summer 2016.
-They worked on a variety of projects on local daddy long-legs, including studies of mating behavior - in collaboration with Kasey Fowler-Finn (St Louis University), and chemical ecology - in collaboration with Dennis Cao (Macalester Chemistry Department) and Mercedes Burns (Macalester '06, currently a postdoc at San Diego State).
+They worked on a variety of projects on local daddy long-legs, including studies of mating behavior - in collaboration with Kasey Fowler-Finn (St Louis University), and chemical ecology - in collaboration with Dennis Cao (Macalester Chemistry Department) and Mercedes Burns (Macalester '06, now on faculty at University of Maryland - Baltimore County).
 You can read about their work here.